-We can cater for most common dietary needs and do so on a regular basis.
+We can cater to most common dietary needs and do so on a regular basis.

-We do have some limitations however; It is fair to say that France is behind some other countries when it comes to the provision of vegan and gluten free alternatives - we can cater for you but with some limitations.
+However, we do have some limitations.
+It is fair to say that France is behind some other countries when it comes to the provision of vegan and gluten-free alternatives - we can cater for you but with some limitations.

 What can we do on our rest day?

 So many things!
-Here’s a few suggestions to get you thinking but why not ask us?
+Here are a few suggestions to get you thinking but why not ask us?

 - Relax by the outdoor pool in town*